 How does zipping around magnificent red sand dunes in an ATV or quad bike sound?

-Not only is it an epic Southwest USA activity, it is in some of the most stunning scenery I’ve ever seen.
+Not only is it an epic Southwest USA activity, but it’s also in some of the most stunning scenery I’ve ever seen.

 Sand Hollow State Park in St George, Utah is renowned for its 6,000 acres of ATV and OHV off-road trails that take you to 3,500ft in elevation.

-The sand areas are divided by incredible rock formations in the upper areas and bounded by the blue man-made lake at the lower edges.
+The sand areas are divided by incredible rock formations into the upper areas and bounded by the blue man-made lake at the lower edges.